 iv.
 Light is sown: “Every grace of God is a seed, which he intends should produce a thousand fold in the hearts of genuine believers.
 We do not so much require more grace from God, as the cultivation of what we have received.
 God will not give more, unless we improve what we have got.
 Remember the parable of the talents.
 Let the light and gladness be faithfully cultivated, and they will multiply themselves till the whole body shall be full of light, and the whole soul full of happiness.”
 (Clarke)

 v.
-Kidner believed that light is sown was not the best translation.
-“Light dawns (rather than ‘light is sown’, av, rv) is surely the right reading here, following one Hebrew ms and all the ancient versions.”
+Kidner argued that light is sown was not the best translation.
+“Light dawns…is surely the right reading here, following one Hebrew manuscript and all the ancient versions.”
 (Kidner)

 i.
 “Having sung the glory of the Redeemer, the Psalmist delineates the duty of the redeemed.”
 (Horne)

 ii.
-“It began by calling upon the people of the whole earth to rejoice in God’s rule (v.
-1).
+“It began by calling upon the people of the whole earth to rejoice in God’s rule (Psalm 97:1).
 It ends by calling upon us to lead the way in this worship.”
 (Boice)